hashicorp/design-system/wiki/TypeScript-Migration.md

 - Compare the signature generated, with the expected arguments using the website documentation (Component API section), and start defining the [basic types](https://www.typescriptlang.org/docs/handbook/basic-types.html) (e.g. `boolean`, `number`, `string`)

-- For more involved types, such as `enum`s, conditional and mapped types, create a `types.d.ts` file colocated with the component (a single file in the “root” of the component, containing types for components and sub-components)
+- For more involved types, such as `enum`s, conditional and mapped types, create a `types.d.ts` file colocated with the component (a single file in the “root” of the component, containing types for components and sub-components).
-[See: Always place types in a separate file]
+  - By separating types into their own files, we can keep your codebase more organized and easier to navigate.
+It also makes it easier to find and update type definitions.
+Keeping types separate from component logic helps maintain a clear separation of concerns making the component code easier to understand and maintain.
   - These types need to be exported, as they will be “consumed” in the backing class for the component/sub-components
-  - The lists can be an explicit union or a string/template literal

 - Import declarations from `types.d.ts` into the backing class file as needed.
 When importing types and other values make sure values are listed first (in alphabetical order), followed by the types (also in alphabetical order).